apaparini/PAPoliticization/README.md

 - *Polarization&PAPoliticization* is the table contanining the final results of the alternative specifications of the FE models.

 - *admin_traditions.dta* is a database containing the list of countries and administrative traditions codified in Cooper (2021)

-- *V-Dem_with_AdminTradition* is the merged database with all V-Dem TSCS data for the countries listed in Cooper (2021) + a column with its admin tradition